Sacrament of Baptism for Children

 For Catholics, the Sacrament of Marriage, or Holy Matrimony, is a public sign that one gives oneself totally to this other person.
 It is also a public statement about God: the loving union of husband and wife speaks of family values and also God's values.

 For a valid marriage, no matter who he or she marries, a Catholic must marry in the Catholic Church before a Priest or Deacon and at least two witnesses, unless he or she receives a dispensation from the Church.
 The bride or groom must be a parishioner of St. Mary's.

-Please contact Father Baer at the parish office at least 6 months in advance for information about scheduling a wedding and to arrange monthly preparation classes.
+Please contact Father Plummer at the parish office at least 6 months in advance for information about scheduling a wedding and to arrange monthly preparation classes.

 As a Catholic Church, we are bound to observe the Rite of Marriage as prescribed in the Roman Ritual, and to observe additional diocesan and parish policies.

 Weddings are typically done on Saturdays, starting no later than 1:00 p.m., in either the Main Church or in Our Lady's Chapel.

 Weddings typically do not take place in Lent.